patriacaelum/pixie-trap/README.md

 ### Load Canvas

 When first running the program, the canvas will be blank.
 You can go to `File -> New` to select an image file to load as the canvas.
 Alternatively, go to `File -> Open` to open a workfile that was saved from a previous session.
+You can move the canvas around by holding the middle mouse button and dragging.

 ### Select Sprite